ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-12-15-december-updates.md

 **NEW: Key Partners Page**
 We launched a Key Partners page to list the programs and communities we use to engage agency leaders, grow talent and support agencies efforts to deliver smarter, leaner and more effective government.

-**NEW: Federal Data Strategy**
-Recently, the Federal Data Strategy team released the final 2020 Federal Data Strategy Action Plan.
-The Strategy consists of a ten-year vision for how the Federal government will accelerate the use of data to support the foundations of democracy, deliver on mission, serve the public, and steward resources while protecting security, privacy, and confidentiality.
-The Year-1 Action Plan includes concrete steps for agencies to take in 2020 to fully leverage the value of federal data.

 ### How to Find the Action Plans & Progress Reports